Smurfit Kappa scraps €193m dividend amid coronavirus outbreak

 Smurfit Kappa saw its European business volumes grew 3 per cent and demand in the Americas expand by 3.5 per cent in the first quarter, but earnings before interest, tax, depreciation and amortisation fell.

-Cardboard box-making giant Smurfit Kappa Group (SKG) has scrapped its plans to pay a €193 million dividend, joining a slew of companies globally that have put shareholder pay-outs on hold as coronavirus rips through economies globally.
+Cardboard box-making giant Smurfit Kappa Group (SKG) has scrapped its plans to pay a €193 million dividend final dividend on last year’s earnings, joining a slew of companies globally that have put shareholder payouts on hold as coronavirus rips through economies globally.

 “During these uncertain times, we have a heightened focus on cost reduction while maintaining our market-leading innovation and sustainability offering,” said chief executive Tony Smurfit.
 “While the full extent and effects of the macro and economic risks brought on by Covid-19 are unclear, SKG remains very well positioned both financially and operationally.”